-After all, what toddler hasn’t thrown meals onto the floor that their mother has lovingly prepared – over and over again?
+After all, what toddler hasn’t thrown meals onto the floor that their mother or father has lovingly prepared – over and over again?

 And, who doesn’t have a toddler who seems to eat next to nothing for days on end, yet on other days, doesn’t stop eating?